 Penis-owners can also try switching up positions and masturbating with a partner.
 For even more penis self-pleasure, try these techniques:

 1. Try a vibrator

-Pressing vibrators against the perineum can give stimulation to the prostate without anal penetration.
+Pressing vibrators against the perineum can give stimulate the prostate without anal penetration.
 Explore vibrators on the frenulum (the spot right under the head of the penis), the shaft, or the testicles.